-This approach has been explained in great detail in Müller's book Metaphors Dead and Alive, Sleeping and Waking: A Dynamic View (2008).
+The idea of "impermissible mixed metaphors" has been explained in great detail in Müller's book Metaphors Dead and Alive, Sleeping and Waking: A Dynamic View (2008).
 Müller believes that mixing of metaphors happens because speakers or writers combine metaphors from different and often contradictory domains.
-She also speaks about mixing incompatible metaphors (2008:136-137) and advises to avoid mixing or contaminating metaphors (2008:158).
-Müller quotes the unfortunate example: "The butter mountain has been in the pipeline for some time" I call it unfortunate because it is difficult to judge about its actual use as in both the books it is given out of discourse even though it has grammatical context: it is used in a full simple extended sentence.
+She also speaks about mixing incompatible metaphors (2008: 136-137) and advises to avoid mixing or contaminating metaphors (2008: 158).
+Müller quotes the unfortunate example: "The butter mountain has been in the pipeline for some time" (McArthur 1992: 663) and believes it is a "classical" case of mixed metaphor (Müller 2008: 164).
+I call it unfortunate because it is difficult to judge about its actual use as in both the books it is given out of discourse even though it has grammatical context: it is used in a full simple extended sentence.
 This is not sufficient for cognitive stylistic analysis.
 It is no use considering that "a butter mountain just does not fit into a pipeline of a normal size" as Müller suggests (2008: 134).
 It is perfectly clear that the meaning is figurative.
-We understand it online35 if we read it in an appropriate discourse context.
+We understand it online34 if we read it in an appropriate discourse context.
 The notorious EU butter mountain appeared in 1987, following the crisis in the dairy industry as a result of the Common Agricultural Policy.
 A butter mountain is a metaphorical term that in EU language usually denotes the problem that the phenomenon causes.
 As Müller herself deciphers it on p.
 143, what is meant is the problem of Europe's butter mountain.
-If that is the case, the metaphorical term the butter mountain is a metonymy in actual use, as it stands for the problem of overproduction.
+If that is the case, the metaphorical term the butter mountain is a metonymy in this case of use, as it stands for the problem of overproduction.
 New metaphorical terms keep springing up in EU vocabulary and are regularly used in debates in EU institutions, as my own experience as a freelance interpreter has it; and an endless line of metaphorical terms is always in the pipeline.
 In the quoted example, in the pipeline does not mean a type of transportation but is used in its figurative meaning, which is part of its semantic structure recorded in most dictionaries.
 Large institutions often use this metaphorical term for plans or projects that are in process at the discussion phase.